Ascend Vision & Values

 Carly Bryant

-Pace Leader
+Pace Leader / Coach

 Carly has been an athlete her entire life, beginning with soccer and basketball in her youth, followed by cycling, running, and coaching Orangetheory Fitness classes after college.
 In 2024, she dove into the world of ultrarunning, completing her first 55k at the California Fall Classic.
 She’s officially hooked on the sport.